 Fornicators/adulterers are to be punished publicly with one-hundred lashes.
 The Believers are forbidden from feeling pity for those being punished.
 This leads into ayah 4, which is grammatically unclear in function: is it prescriptive or descriptive?
 Is it being commanded that zaaniyy are to be banned from all marriages except those to zaaniyya or pagans (and ditto for the other sex)?
 Or is it being described that they only copulate with equally immoral people?
 It is a small semantic difference, since either way the guilty party is being excluded from the community of Believers, but whichever idea you choose does interact with that command not to feel pity.
 In the one case, the ayah is prescribing a continuation of the punishment, and thus Believers are prepped not to yield and or neglect this continued consequence.
 In the other case, the ayah is describing zaaniy/a as co-minglers and equals to pagans who commit the worst trespass, shirk, and thus exist outside the reach of pity.
 I hold the view that ayah 4 is in fact descriptive.
 Much later in ayah 26 we will read that evil men and women deserve each other, and good men and women deserve each other.

 So, a note about the word yunkiḥu that is translated as “marry.”
 Anti-Muslim polemicists make great effort to portray the Arabic word as vulgar, grossly reducing marriage to sexual intercourse.
 Indeed, in their eagerness to denounce the Quran, these otherwise self-righteous sites will type out definitions of f–k and pornographic descriptions of sex as their proposed translations.
 The iota of truth for this is that the Arab word nakaḥa comes from roots that relate to co-mingling and copulation.
 One way this could be used, according to Lane’s Lexicon, is to describe rainwater seeping into the soil, but primarily these roots get applied to terms surrounding marriage.
-Nikaḥ is in fact the official word used for Muslim ceremonies.
+Nikaḥ is in fact the official word used for Muslim marriage ceremonies.
 In the Quran’s usage, words around these roots do mostly apply to marriage.
 The strongest candidate for an exception is today’s ayah 4 which to my eye looks more likely to mean “copulates” and maybe ayah 60 regarding post-menopausal women who do not have desire for nikaḥ.
 All other Quranic uses of those roots are contextually very connected to marriage or marriageability.
 And hey, it’s true that in our modern culture sex and marriage are rather divorced concepts, with marriage functioning primarily for social status and taxes.
 For many others cultures the two things exist for each other.
-Indeed, it’s a very Roman Catholic view of the matter.
+Indeed, the inseparability of sex and marriage is a very Roman Catholic view of the matter.

 Witnesses for the Prosecution